Brookens History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Brookens family name begins after the Norman Conquest of 1066.
 They lived in Essex.
 The name, however, derives from the family's former residence in Broc, in the area of Anjou, France.
-CITATION[CLOSE]

 Early Origins of the Brookens family

 The surname Brookens was first found in Essex.
 Medieval forms of the name are Ate-Broc, Atte-Broc, Attenbroke and was more often than not pluralized to Brooks and Brookes in modern times.

 Originally from the Norman "Broc," meaning "a stream" or "at the brook," one of the first references was of Robert le Broc and Ranyllph le Broc, two knights having estates in Essex in the year 1119.
 A few years later, Eustace delbroc was listed in the Pipe Rolls of Northumberland in 1130 and Rand de Broc was listed in the Pipe Rolls of Hampshire in 1157.

 Early in the 13th century, William de la Broke was listed in the Curia Regis Rolls of Surrey in 1208 and Emma de Brokes was listed in the same source but in Suffolk in 1220.
 The Hundredorum Rolls of 1273 list Alice de la Broke and Laurence del Broc.